sheplecjs/sampqle/README.md

 + 01_table_stats.sql - *Describe row counts for all tables*

++ 02a_regex.sql - *Creates a view where PII is removed from text fields with regex*

-+ 02_case_view.sql - *Use of case statements in creation of a view used in queries 03 and 04*
++ 02b_case_view.sql - *Use of case statements in creation of a view used in queries 03 and 04*

 + 03_group.sql - *Aggregates and groups a view of monthly NPS stats*